-1 2 3 19.
-Settlement Fund Control Account and Security Interest Documents: On December 18, 2020, the Trustees, the TAC and the Futures Representative executed an Account Control Agreement between the parties and Northern Trust to perfect the security interest in the assets maintained at Northern Trust, including the Indemnity Fund, accounts, securities, financial assets, investment property and security entitlements, among other things.
+17. Settlement Fund Control Account and Security Interest Documents: On December 18, 2020, the Trustees, the TAC and the Futures Representative executed an Account Control Agreement between the parties and Northern Trust to perfect the security interest in the assets maintained at Northern Trust, including the Indemnity Fund, accounts, securities, financial assets, investment property and security entitlements, among other things.
 Northern Trust subsequently executed the Account Control Agreements, which supersede any previous Agreements.

-- 20. Legal Disputes: - a.
+18. Legal:

+a.

 Litigation with Michael Mandelbrot.

 After investigation of a pattern and practice of submitting unreliable evidence, the Trust and the J.T.
 Thorpe Trust ("Thorpe Trusts") advised Mr. Mandelbrot that they would decline to accept further evidence or claims from him and filed related adversary proceedings ("Thorpe Adversary Proceedings") for approval of their decision by the Bankruptcy Court.
-In response, Mr. Mandelbrot alleged that the Thorpe Trusts fiduciaries and personnel engaged in misconduct.
+In response, Mr. Mandelbrot alleged that the Thorpe Trusts' fiduciaries and personnel engaged in misconduct.
 The Thorpe Adversary Proceedings were resolved by agreement with Mr. Mandelbrot, ultimately enforced by the Bankruptcy Court, that the actions taken by the Thorpe Trusts were consistent with the Thorpe Trusts' fiduciary duties, taken pursuant to a valid trust purpose, were not done in bad faith and were not an abuse of discretion.
 The Trust has advised claim filers that Mr. Mandelbrot is not permitted to file claims with the Trust.

-Mr. Mandelbrot continues to publish allegations of Trust fiduciary and personnel misconduct similar to those alleged in the Thorpe Adversary Proceedings on his blog.
-Mr. Mandelbrot sent Judge Bluebond a letter dated July 22, 2021 reiterating his allegations regarding Trust fiduciary and personnel misconduct.
-The Trust previously investigated these accusations through outside counsel, who reached the same conclusion as had been reached by the Trust and the Court in years past -- that the allegations are meritless.
+Mr. Mandelbrot continues to publish allegations of Trust fiduciary and personnel misconduct similar to those alleged in the Thorpe Adversary Proceedings on his blog and in communications with the Bankruptcy Court, the Trust's fiduciaries and legal counsel.
+The Trust investigated accusations through outside counsel in prior reporting periods, who reached the same conclusion as had been reached by the Trust and the Court in years past-that the allegations are meritless.
+During the reporting period, Mr. Mandelbrot again, in communications with the Bankruptcy Court, the Trust's fiduciaries and legal counsel, made various allegations of Trust fiduciary and Trust counsel misconduct similar to those alleged in the Thorpe Adversary Proceedings.
+The Trust and its fiduciaries evaluated these allegations (some of which were asserted in prior reporting periods), and determined that they lacked merit.

 b.
-MSP Recovery Claims vs. Thorpe Insulation Company Asbestos Settlement Trust, John F. Luikart Co-Trustee, and Sandra R. Hernandez, M.D., Co-Trustee - Adversary Proceeding No. 21-ap-01178-BB in the Bankruptcy Court.
-On August 24, 2021, plaintiffs MSP Recovery Claims, Series LLC, MSPA Claims 1, LLC, MAO-MSO Recovery II LLC, Series PMPI, and MSP
+MSP Recovery Claims vs. Thorpe Insulation Company Asbestos Settlement Trust, John F. Luikart Co-Trustee, and Sandra R. Hernandez, M.D., Co-Trustee-Adversary Proceeding 25 No. 21-ap-01178-BB in the Bankruptcy Court.
+On August 24, 2021, plaintiffs MSP Recovery 26 Claims, Series LLC, MSPA Claims 1, LLC, MAO-MSO Recovery II LLC, Series PMPI, and MSP 27 Recovery Claims Series 44, LLC (collectively, "Plaintiffs") filed a complaint against the Trust and 28 the Trustees in the Bankruptcy Court [Doc.
+No. 1] (the "Complaint").
+The Plaintiffs and their affiliates have filed nearly identical complaints against the J.T.
+Thorpe Trust, the Western Trust, and the Plant Trust, and their Trustees.